Once again should have done better as Ramires scored for Chelsea but produced a brilliant stop to keep out Lukaku's close-range header.

 Desperate to score his first Premier League goal for Liverpool, he was awarded penalty duty on the stroke of half-time.
 He duly hit the post with his strike, rather summing up his first season at Anfield.
-Did show glimpses of his quality, not least with a dipping volley in the first half that clipped the crossbar.
+Did show glimpses of his quality, not least with a dipping volley in the first-half that clipped the crossbar.

-Bullied the Blues defense throughout the game and was completely dominant in the air.
+Bullied the Blues defence throughout the game and was completely dominant in the air.
 Set up Agger's goal with a clever header across goal and won the penalty as he was brought down by Ivanovic.
 Worked hard throughout and the only thing missing was a goal.

-Tormented the Chelsea defense as he wriggled past challenges and continually went past Terry.
+Tormented the Chelsea defence as he wriggled past challenges and continually went past Terry.
 Superb run to force the opening goal, although his finishing could have been better.
 Stupid to raise his arm to Ivanovic and was lucky not to be punished.

 The back-up goalkeeper made some smart stops at times but was punished for a horrible clearance as Shelvey smashed home Liverpool's fourth.

-The Serbian struggled against the Liverpool strikers and conceded a penalty for pointlessly hauling down Carroll at the end of the first half.
+The Serbian struggled against the Liverpool strikers and conceded a penalty for pointlessly hauling down Carroll at the end of the first-half.